goblindegook/goblindegook.com/content/page/talks.md

     weight: 30
 ---

+A list of the talks I have delivered over the years.

 ## Searching with Bloom Filters

 I built a search engine for my sites — it's small, fast, private, and doesn't require a server.
 Then I tried to explain it to a generalist audience in less than 15 minutes.
 [View the _Searching with Bloom Filters_ talk slides](https://goblindegook.github.io/talks/bloom-search.html) and the [`@pacote/bloom-search` module on NPM](https://www.npmjs.com/package/@pacote/bloom-search).